William Goldman, Writer Behind 'Butch Cassidy,' 'Princess Bride,' Dies At 87

 His legend was cemented in Hollywood, but Goldman himself was an avowed New Yorker.
 He was born in Chicago, went to Oberlin College in Ohio, served briefly in the military and got a master's in English from Columbia University in New York.

 He launched a successful literary career immediately after graduating from Columbia with his first novel, The Temple of Gold.
-A series of well-received and sometimes best-selling novels followed.
+A series of well-received and sometimes bestselling novels followed.

 Then, in 1965, Goldman started to shift into movie territory.
 He helped on the script for Masquerade (1965) and adapted Harper (1966).
 Then he wrote his first-ever original screenplay.

 That beginner's stab at screenwriting was none other than Butch Cassidy and the Sundance Kid.
-It sold for the then-record sum of $400,000 (some $3 million in 2018 dollars) and won Goldman an Oscar in 1970 for Best Original Screenplay.
+It sold for the then-record sum of $400,000 (some $3 million in 2018 dollars) and won Goldman an Oscar in 1970 for best original screenplay.

 That was just the start.
 Goldman went on to adapt The Stepford Wives, adapt All the President's Men — another Oscar-winning screenplay — and turn his own novels Marathon Man and Magic into films.